cebert/examples-ai-bedrock-agent-national-parks/README.md

 # AWS Bedrock Agent National Parks Service Example

-This repository demonstrates the use of Amazon Bedrock to create AI agents that can form tasks on behalf of users.
-The Agent in this example repo can answer questions about U.S National Parks.
-This project deploys a working AI Agent that can answer questions about national parks and calls an actual, publicly exposed API by the U.S National Parks.
+This repository showcases how to use Amazon Bedrock to create AI agents that perform tasks on behalf of users.
+The agent enables users to ask natural language questions about national parks, processes these queries, and retrieves relevant information (when available) to provide accurate answers.

-This project leverages Amazon Bedrock, Bedrock Action Groups, Amazon CDK, and AWS Lambda and integrates with the U.S. National Parks Service API to serve as a realistic demonstration.
-This AI agent executes a straightforward task: calling a single API using Amazon Bedrock Actions.
-It doesn't use advanced agentic AI patterns such as routing, chaining, or parallelization patterns.
+This project utilizes Amazon Bedrock, Bedrock Action Groups, Amazon CDK, and AWS Lambda while integrating with the U.S. National Parks Service API to deliver a realistic example.
+The AI agent demonstrates a simple task: making a single API call using Amazon Bedrock Actions.
+It does not employ advanced AI patterns such as routing, chaining, or parallelization.

 AWS Bedrock support model support varies across regions.
 This project was tested deploying to the `us-east-1` region, which currently has the most robust Bedrock Foundation Model (FM) support.
 See [Model support by AWS Region in Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html).